-Dilution in net tangible book value per share to new investors is the amount by which the public offering price paid by the purchasers of the Common Units and Pre-funded Units sold in this offering exceeds the as adjusted net tangible book value per share of common stock after giving effect to the offering, assuming no exercise of the Warrants offered hereby (including the Underwriter's Warrants), that no value is attributed to such Warrants and that such Warrants are classified as and accounted for as equity.
+Dilution in net tangible book value per share to new investors is the amount by which the public offering price paid by the purchasers of the Common Units sold in this offering exceeds the as adjusted net tangible book value per share of common stock after giving effect to the offering, assuming no sale of any Pre-funded Units in this offering and no exercise of the Warrants offered hereby, that no value is attributed to such Warrants and that such Warrants are classified as and accounted for as equity.
 Net tangible book value per share is determined by dividing our total tangible assets (total assets less intangible assets), less total liabilities, by the number of shares of our common stock outstanding.
-All share and per share amounts in this section have been retroactively adjusted to reflect the Reverse Stock Split for all periods presented.
-Our net tangible book value as of June 30, 2018 was approximately \$(2.0) million, or approximately \$(1.63) per share of common stock.
+Our net tangible book value as of June 30, 2018 was approximately \$(2.0) million, or approximately \$(0.05) per share of common stock.